 The best vets are impeccably skilled animal health practitioners crusading for the wellbeing of creatures who cannot speak for themselves.
 Their passion, compassion, and considered approach ensures our pets health – and happiness for years to come.
-We feel the best vets in Canberra possess these traits:

-- Animal Afficionados.
+- Animal afficionados.
 The best vets are not only animal afficionados; they have a genuine affinity for their care.
 First impressions often last, so look for real passion – and importantly compassion – to put your mind at ease.
 Finally consider a vet with a disposition suited to your paw-pal for the best chance of fostering a connection.

-- Accredited & Experienced.
+- Accredited & experienced.
 All practicing vets will be the proud owners of a doctorate in veterinary science and professionally accredited.
 In Australia vets are accredited at state level, so check the Veterinary Practitioners Board for those practicing in the ACT.
 Moreover, the best will also be members of peak industry body, the Australian Veterinary Association.
 While foundation qualifications are essential, what really counts is experience.
 A such, look for vets with a solid track record under their belts.

-- Recommended & Reputable.
+- Recommended & reputable.
 Much like doctors, finding a reputable vet is often as easy as asking around.
 Personal recommendations from family, friends, or colleagues are often a great way to start researching.
 Equally, client reviews online along with broader pet health care websites can be helpful too.
 Finally, if you hold pet insurance it might be worth consulting your provider for clinic recommendations.

-- Services & Need Match.
+- Services & need match.
 With varied pet ages and stages, it pays to find a vet equipped with the skills to service your needs.
 For instance, younger pets may benefit from clinics under which multiple generalist services are offered.
 These services may include vaccinations, microchipping and desexing, along with x-rays, pathology, and ultrasounds.
 Contrastingly, older pets may require more specialised services such as oncology, ophthalmology, or dermatology.